 Researcher Brad Fuqua has a background in family history with nearly three decades of work on his own ancestors.
 Preserve the memory of your ancestors with a grave keepsake package.
 Locate records, documents and other offline materials without the travel and expense.
 Discover your past and fill in the blanks on your pedigree chart.
 See your ancestor come to life through a well-written, well-researched biography.Find out More

-This service features 5 photos (closeup, full frame, mid-range, scenic and signage) plus rubbing, location details, funeral home record (if available) and newspaper obit (if available).
+This service features 5 photos (closeup, full frame, mid-range, scenic and signage) location details, funeral home record (if available) and newspaper obit (if available).
 Packages start at $49.

 This research package produces a four-generation pedigree chart complete with names and dates/places of vitals (births, marriages, deaths).
 Add-on services available.
 Packages start at $99.

-Don't build your family history on digital indexes and unsourced family trees of others.
+Don't build your family history on digital indexes and unsourced online family trees.
 Get the real thing by ordering an on-site record lookup.
 Good prices and fast turnaround times.
 Rates start at $25.

 © 2014 - Oregon Ancestry.
 All Rights Reserved.